Madoshakalaka/Madoshakalaka.github.io/_posts/2020-08-31-how-hard-should-you-debounce-on-a-responsive-search-bar.markdown

 How long we should wait is then a crucial question.
 Too long, and the user feels laggy, too short, and the debouncing is not effective.
 To do a decent job, we need to know how fast people type, and wait for a little longer than the time interval between key strokes.

 To determining the wait time for debouncing, I studied a research conducted over 4,000 people in the 90s ([download pdf here](/assets/typing-study.pdf)).
-The research recorded the distribution of peoples typing speed in terms of word per minute, or wpm.
-With some calculation involving average frequent English word length, accounting spaces between each word, I compile the following table:
+The research recorded the distribution of people's typing speed in terms of word per minute, or wpm.
+With some calculation involving the average frequent English word length, accounting for spaces between each word, I compile the following table:

 |                           | Time between keystrokes (ms)   |
 |---------------------------|-------------|